Zeroth-Order Non-smooth Non-convex Optimization via Gaussian Smoothing: Almost Sure Convergence of the Algorithm

-In the subsequent analysis, we establish that the interpolated path $\bar{x}(t)$ can be viewed as an asymptotic pseudo trajectory of a projected dynamical system under a disturbance input.
-Recognizing this formulation allows us to apply robust stability arguments based on Gronwall’s inequality, leading to the conclusion of almost sure convergence.
+where $t(n) = \sum\limits_{k=1}^{n} \alpha(k)$ and $I_n = [t_n,t_{n+1}]$.
+The interpolated path $\bar{x}(t)$ is shown to be an asymptotic pseudo-trajectory of a projected dynamical system with disturbance input, enabling the use of Gronwall’s inequality to establish almost sure convergence.
+We begin with Proposition 5.3.5 of \cite{hiriart2013convex}.